 Abstract:

 Introduction: The deaths due to motorcyclists in developing countries has high burden.
 The aim of this study is to see association of underage driving compared to legal age by motorcyclists with road traffic deaths and injury severity.
-Methods: The data analyzed was taken from road traffic injury surveillance in five hospitals of Karachi from January 2007 to June 2014.
-It was data collection in hospitals of road traffic injured patients by research assistants.
-Our interest was data of drivers of motorcyclists’ age 13-24 years; categorized into underage drivers 13-17 years, drivers of license obtaining age 18-19 years and post license obtaining age with some driving experience 20-24 years.
-We used logistic regression to assess the association of age of motorcyclists and the severe injury and in hospital death.
-Results: The final dataset was of 31,221.
+Methods: We analysed data from road traffic injury surveillance at five hospitals of Karachi from January 2007 to June 2014.
+Research assistants collected data of road traffic injured patients in these hospitals. .
+We used logistic regression to assess the association of the age of motorcyclists, categorized as underage drivers 13-17 years, drivers of license obtaining age 18-19 years and post license obtaining age with some driving experience 20-24 years, and severe injury and in hospital death.
+Results: The final dataset included 31,221 patients.
 There were 17,688 (56.5%) drivers of motorcycles of age 20-24 years, 6757 (21.6%) of 18-19 years and 6776 (21.7%) of age 13-17 years.
-Almost all were males (99.8%) in these age groups.
-The adjusted odds ratios were higher for deaths in both the age groups 18-19 years and 13-17 years compared to 20-24 years in the adjusted analysis but the confidence intervals were not statistically significant (OR1.16; 95% CIs 0.72, 1.85 and OR 1.62; 95% CIs 0.96, 2.69).
-The age group 18-19 years was associated with higher odds of severe injury (OR 1.23; 95% CIs 0.95, 1.60) while the odds of severe injuries were lower for age group 13-17 years (OR 0.84; 95%CIs 0.63, 1.13) in adjusted analysis.
+Almost all were males (99.8%) .
+The adjusted odds ratios were higher for deaths in both the age groups 18-19 years and 13-17 years compared to 20-24 years in the adjusted analysis but the confidence intervals were not statistically significant (OR1.16; 95% CI 0.72, 1.85 and OR 1.62; 95% CI 0.96, 2.69).
+The age group 18-19 years was associated with higher odds of severe injury (OR 1.23; 95% CI 0.95, 1.60) while the odds of severe injuries were lower for age group 13-17 years (OR 0.84; 95% CI 0.63, 1.13) in adjusted analysis.
 The other exposure variables such as transporting vehicle and hospital were associated with severity of injuries and deaths.
 In addition, helmet use, midblock road structure and district of city were associated with severity of injuries.
-Conclusion: The underage (13-17 years) motorcycle driving is not associated with severity of road traffic injuries and road traffic deaths compared to initial age of driving (18-19 years and 20-24 years) .
+Conclusion: Underage (13-17 years) motorcycle driving is not associated with severity of road traffic injuries and in-hospital deaths compared to initial age of driving (18-19 years and 20-24 years) .
 However, the burden of underage drivers is comparable to young age drivers of legal driving age (18-24).

 Background

-About 200,112 young people 10-24 years of age died due to road injuries in 2019 which are the largest cause of deaths in this age group.(1) Out of total road traffic deaths in age 10-24 years, 51353 (26%) deaths are due to motorcycles.(1) These overwhelming 94% deaths due to motorcycles are concentrated in low and middle income countries and involved 84% of males.(1)
+About 200,112 young people 10-24 years of age died from road injuries in 2019, the most common cause of death in this age group.(1) Out of the total number of road traffic deaths among those aged 10-24 years, 51353 (26%) deaths were due to motorcycles.(1) An overwhelming 94% of deaths due to motorcycles occur in low and middle income countries and 84% of those involved are males.(1)

-Underage adolescents’ drivers are involved in fatal crashes three times more often compared with adults.(2) The number of road traffic crashes per million miles driven is six times higher in adolescents compared with adults.(3) Adolescents are vulnerable to road traffic crashes due to limited experience and risky taking behaviors.(4, 5)
+Underage adolescents’ drivers are involved in fatal crashes three times more often compared with adults.(2) The number of road traffic crashes per one million miles driven is six times higher in adolescents compared with adults.(3) Adolescents are vulnerable to road traffic crashes due to limited experience and more risk taking behaviors.(4, 5)

-In most countries the minimum driving age is 18 years but many adolescents start to drive earlier than the legal age if they have access to vehicle in the household.(6, 7) Underage driving is linked to adolescents’ aspiration of becoming independent and experience adventure, augmented with peer pressure.(8)
+In most countries the minimum driving age is 18 years but many adolescents start to drive earlier than the legal age if they have access to vehicles in the household.(6, 7) Underage driving is linked to adolescents’ aspiration of becoming independent and experience adventure, augmented with peer pressure.(8)